-Hazard Risk Assessment Hazards nent Risk Existing (Susceptible) Potential Future Hazards - Locations and Impacts Magnitude/ Extent Measure- ment Scale large enough to have caused a problem and are in ruins.
+Hazard Risk Assessment Hazards Overall Risk Hazard Locations in Town - Existing (Susceptible) From Hazard Risk Assessment Potential Future Hazards - Locations and Impacts Magnitude/ Extent Measure- ment Scale large enough to have caused a problem and are in ruins.
 Biggest risk would be debris, ice jams, flooding would go over the top of dams.
-Beaver dams are Recreation Pond Dam (natural swale).
-Several beaver dams hold back water and are important to the Town's infrastructure: Hirst Marsh Beaver Dam (Queen Street), Town Forest Beaver Dam (Weir Road) and Unnamed Stream Beaver Dam (Corn Hill Road).
+Beaver dams are infrastructure: Hirst Marsh Beaver Dam (Queen Street), Town Forest Beaver Dam (Weir Road) and Unnamed Stream Beaver Dam (Corn Hill Road).
 Dams are susceptible to major flood events, including heavy rain from storms or hurricanes.
 The greatest concern lies several miles north of Boscawen in Franklin.
 The High Hazard (H) Franklin Falls Flood Control Dam holding back the Pemigewasset River and flowing into the Merrimack is a large concern.
 This federal dam is monitored by the US Army Corps of Engineers at the Franklin Falls Office on-site.
-This 1,740' long dam is 140' high and was constructed to withstand extreme conditions. natural in this instance Technological Technological ty Populations: Merrimack County Department of Corrections, Merrimack County Nursing Home and Gerrish Manor.
+This 1,740' long dam is 140' high and was constructed to withstand extreme conditions.
+Technological Technological NR Populations: Merrimack County Department of Corrections, Merrimack County Nursing Home and Gerrish Manor.
 Wooded, forested and remote areas can experience tree fall and become isolated, inaccessible by vehicle : Water Street area, Walker Pond, Patenaude's Pond, Chadwick Hill, and Queen Street area.
 Aboveground utilities : transformers (power grid on Depot St), the 2 telecommunications towers (Robin St and on Daniel Webster Hwy), and power lines (especially Route 3 & 4 corridor).
 Inaccessible locations are vulnerable to wildfire because fire crews and emergency personnel have greater difficulty responding quickly to fires in these locations.
 Power outages may last for several days before service is restored in a large event.
-The substation on Depot Street is a critical facility in Town.
-The overwhelming majority of the residents are customers of Unitil Power, with only six houses In Boscawen, the power is disrupted on a regular basis during all seasons.
+The substation on Depot Street is a critical facility in In Boscawen, the power is disrupted on a regular basis during all seasons.
 Although the Unitil trimming schedule has become more regular, it is only once every 5 years unless a disaster looms or has occurred.
 Expected to continue in the future, power failure is a secondary impact of the primary natural hazards occurring.
 Boscawen depends on Unitil (~1,750 customers) and Eversource (~10 customers) for most of its power needs.
 Power outages may last for several days before service is restored to residents in a large event.
 Power outages in the more rural or isolated areas of Town regularly occur during any wind, storm, winter events or hazard events that cause debris impacted infrastructure.
 The substation on Depot Street is a critical facility in Town.
 The overwhelming majority of the residents are customers of Unitil Power, with only a few Corn Hill Road Eversource N/A